 In order to homeschool, each family must declare their intent to homeschool with the branch of the education department in their region or departement and with the mayor’s office in their place of residence.
 These letters must be sent every year, starting the calendar year of the child’s 6th birthday until their 16th birthday.
 There is currently a law in deliberation that would change the age to 3 instead of 6 years old.
 This could take effect as early as September of 2019.

 Once these letters of intent have been sent, the parent is then free to educate their child in the method of their choosing.
-This is also in debate as the government would like to control the progress of each child to fit that set up by the system.
+This is also in a debate as the government would like to control the progress of each child to fit that set up by the system.
+A current law proposal (which has passed the Parliament and is currently in discussion in the Senate) would make it mandatory for children to pass each set of skills as proposed by the government at specific cycles or periods of education.
+For example, after kindergarten, elementary school, middle school, and high school.

-The mayor’s office sends delegate every other year to verify 3 things:
+The mayor’s office sends a delegate every other year to verify 3 things:

 - and any activities the children participate in outside of the home.